allisonabinger/YardHopper/Dev/Back-End/server/README.md

 }
 ```

+---

-#### Add an image to an existing listing: POST /api/listings/:postId/images
+### Add an image to an existing listing: POST /api/listings/:postId/images
 This route is used for adding images to a listing.
 It will accept a `file` in the request, as well as an image `caption` as a string in the body, and the `postId` in the parameters.
+The `caption` is not required.

 ```
     { postId } = req.params;